childmindresearch/wristpy/docs/wristpy_tutorial.md

    output = 'path/to/save/file_name.csv'
 )
 ```
-This runs the processing pipeline with all the default arguments, creates an output `.csv` file, and will create a `results` object that contains the various output metrics (namely, enmo, angle-z, physical activity values, non-wear detection, sleep detection).
+This runs the processing pipeline with all the default arguments, creates an output `.csv` file, a `.json` file with the pipeline configuration parameters, and will create a `results` object that contains the various output metrics (namely, the specified physical activity metric, angle-z, physical activity classification values, non-wear detection, sleep detection).

 The orchestrator can also process entire directories.
 The call to the orchestrator remains largely the same but now output is expected to be a directory and the desired filetype for the saved files **must** be specified: